AlexZGSun/chaoxirec/README.md

 Install golang from the repositories for your operating system (apt, yum, homebrew, etc.) or from the golang website. https://golang.org/dl/

-Then build the go components of medred
+Then build the go components of ChaoxiRec
 ```
 $ go build
 ```